dskemp/courtdata/content/cases/ot2011/11-45/index.md

 advocates:
 - "Harvey A. Schwartz"
 - "Eric J. Feigin"
+roles:
+- "on behalf of the Petitioners"
+- "Assistant to the Solicitor General, Department of Justice, on behalf of the Respondents"
 tags:
 - "Civil Service Reform Act of 1978"
 - "judicial review"